-The following process will be used by the OFA staff members: When assisting students, or approved individuals on the student's information release form, a picture ID, student T number, and date of birth will be required.
+The following process will be used by the OFA staff members: When assisting students, student T number, and date of birth will be required.
+When assisting approved individuals on the student's Information Release Rorm, the person-specific passcode as assigned by the student must be given before information can be released.